May 19, 2026

 Get our free Audit Report Template

+Audit reports help stakeholders understand the accuracy and reliability of financial information.
 Internal audit reports come from your own team to help management spot issues early and improve processes.
-External audit reports are issued by independent firms for audiences like investors, lenders, and regulators.
-Both types share the goal of providing accurate, objective information.
+External audit reports are issued by independent firms for audiences such as investors, lenders, and regulators.

-These reports matter to leadership and oversight groups alike: management and boards use them for decisions and accountability, investors and lenders look for assurance, partners evaluate risk, and regulators verify compliance.
+Both types share the same goal: providing accurate, objective information that supports better decisions.
+Management and boards rely on them for accountability, investors and lenders look for assurance, partners evaluate risk, and regulators verify compliance.

 Types of audit reports